 In 2003 while investigating the historical doctrine of the trinity, Adi happened upon an article by Mr. Marcus, and sent him an email regarding the Nehemiah Fund in Israel.
 In 2004 she met Uriel and began hosting NRF fundraising events to support the poor in Israel.
 She maintained a professional working relationship with the NRF and Uriel over the next 5 years.
 In 2009 Adi visited Eretz Israel for the first time on a Sukkot tour.
 While on tour, she and Uriel began dating and married on July 25, 2010.
 They are very grateful to the Almighty for giving them the opportunity to share the same love, hope and vision for Eretz Israel.
 Uriel and Adi live in Jerusalem and between them, have six beautiful children and four darling grandchildren.

 Some years later he happened upon a christian radio broadcast on the topic, "Jewish roots of Christianity" with guest speaker Rivi Litvin and as fate would have it, he met Rivi in 1987.
-He immediately became involved in her ministry, learning the Torah of Moshe and the wisdom of Jewish thought and from that point on, he never looked back.
+He immediately became involved in her programs, learning the Torat-Moshe and the wisdom of Jewish thought and from that point on, he never looked back.
 He has been in several home fellowships, all with the focus on Torah foundation.
-It was at one of these home fellowships that i met Uriel and was exposed to the NRF and learned of ways he could help the needy living in the land of Israel.
+It was at one of these home fellowships that i met Uriel and was exposed to the NRF and learned of ways he could help the needy living in the Land of Israel.